tiyd-python-adam-jon/question-box/README.md

  SECRET_KEY=[your_secret_key]
  ```

- * Next, navigate to the `question-box` directory and run the following commands to first, collect the static files (e.g., css files), and then deploy heroku locally (usually located at `localhost:5000`).
+ * Next, navigate to the `question-box` directory and run the following commands to first collect the static files (e.g., css files), and then deploy heroku locally (usually located at `localhost:5000`).
 Again, this will take over the current command-line program's window until you stop the server.
 Kill the process by pressing `Ctrl+C` or quitting the command-line program entirely.
  ```
  $ python questionbox/manage.py collectstatic
  $ heroku local web